hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 They should be part of a test bundle with the same name as the original one, but with the string `.test` appended.
 E.g. tests for classes of the `org.corpus_tools.hexatomic.core` bundle should be part of the `org.corpus_tools.hexatomic.core.tests` bundle.
-If add a new bundle, always also create a corresponding test bundle.
+If you add a new bundle, always also create a corresponding test bundle.

 The special bundle `org.corpus_tools.hexatomic.it.tests` is used for integration tests on the whole application.